Probing of EoS with clusters and hypernuclei: Summary

 In this study we have compared the results of PHQMD calculations with the most extensive data set (of 3 GeV Au+Au collisions) from the Beam Energy Scan Program phase II of the STAR collaboration, which is presently and in near future available in the energy range of the future FAIR accelerator.
 The goal was to see how transport calculations for hadrons and, more important, for clusters compare with these high statistics data.
 For this purpose we studied multiplicities, $p_T$ spectra, rapidity distributions as well as the in-plane ($v_1$) and elliptic ($v_2$) flow for baryons and clusters and applied three different equations of state, a static hard and soft EOS and a momentum dependent soft EoS.

 We see, first of all, that at these energies different hadronic EoS gives quite different results for $v_1$ and $v_2$ but influence as well the $p_T$ distributions of elementary baryons and clusters.

 Most of the $\sqrt{s_{\rm{NN}}}=3$ GeV Au+Au data are best described by calculations using a soft momentum dependent EoS (SM), which takes into account the measured momentum dependence of the optical potential.

 The SM calculations are in good agreement with the experimental $p_T$ distributions of protons, $\Lambda$s, clusters and hyper-clusters over 5 orders of magnitude and reproduce the cluster yield at mid rapidity with 30\% accuracy for deuterons and up to a factor of two for $^4 \rm{He}$.
-Also the rapidity distribution of hypernuclei $^3_\Lambda \rm{H}$ and $^4_\Lambda \rm{H}$ are nicely reproduced.
-This means that also in this yet unknown energy region the transport approach gives reliable results.
+Also the rapidity distribution of hypernuclei $^3_\Lambda \rm{H}$ and $^4_\Lambda \rm{H}$ are nicely reproduced. \EB{ Although we know from data that the potential between nucleons is momentum dependent we find that a static hard EoS shows a similar trend as a momentum dependent soft EoS.
+High quality upcoming data will hopefully help to disentangle both for a better understanding of EoS. }

 The flow of hadrons and clusters shows some surprising results.
 The experimental in-plane and directed flow of $p$ and $\Lambda$ agrees within error bars whereas their radial flow differs.
 In PHQMD the difference in the radial flow is due to the fact that the production of strange hadrons happens more probable close to the center of the reaction.
 In PHQMD calculations this provokes also a difference in the in-plane flow.